AlexNisnevich/blog/_posts/2024-05-31-wordbots_retrospective.md

 <img class="figure" style="max-width: 50%" src="/blog/images/wordbots-f25aaa8630acada25c64eb61bbdaf0350224cbf8.png" />

 I left my job at the start of 2017 and decided that I may as well take advantage of my newfound free time.
 I resolved to stay "funemployed" until the end of the year and try to finish Wordbots by then.
-I started working on Wordbots essentially full-time in January, gaining proficiency in the React ecosystem along the way, and Jacob and I were able to make rapid progress on the prototype.
+I started working on Wordbots full-time in January, gaining proficiency in the React ecosystem along the way, and Jacob and I were able to make rapid progress on the prototype.
 By early April, we reached our v0.1.0 milestone: a fully functional prototype with working card creation and multiplayer gameplay, albeit limited features aside from that (and it certainly wasn't much to look at):

 <img class="figure" style="max-width: 70%" src="/blog/images/wordbots-v0.2.0-alpha.png" />